LaniW/PeopleTrackerProgram/README.md

     pip install -r requirements.txt
 ```

-this should download opencv, numpy and mediapipe.
+this should download opencv, numpy, and mediapipe.
 3. Connect the additional webcam if you want to use a different camera at this point.
 Make sure that multiple apps can access said camera at a time.
 You can check which cameras are open by running:

 ``` bash